aruseus98/Discord-Bot-RSS-DM/README.md

 This project is a simple Discord bot that monitors one or more RSS feeds and sends notifications for new entries directly to a specific user on Discord.

+## 2 Bot version
+* Main branch : bot rss DM the user
+* Setup bot to send to channel : bot rss send message to a specific channel in a server discord

 ## Prerequisites
 * Python 3.9 or higher
 * A Discord token